Molmed/checkQC/paper/paper.md

 Another software library which focuses on working with Illumina data from a sequencing run perspective is basecallQC [@basecallQC].
 This is a library for the R [@R] programming language, which allows the user to perform utility actions related to a sequencing run, as well as create summary reports.
-It does not, however, provide built in functionality to access quality control thresholds, nor does it provide a commandline interface to the user.
+It does not, however, provide built in functionality to assess whether quality control thresholds are fulfilled or not, nor does it provide a commandline interface to the user.

 # Features